 Ingredients like lemongrass, garlic, turmeric, coconut milk, kaffir lime leaf, fish sauce, palm sugar and shrimp paste are all very common and they are available now in most supermarkets.
 But you will also see a greater use of eggs and European vegetables than in Thailand thanks to the French influence.

 As you would expect with such a large coastline, seafood is very popular and Cambodian fish amok is the most popular of all seafood dishes.
-Fishing is common on the coastlines, and on Tonle Sap Lake and River.
+Fishing is common on the coastline, and on Tonle Sap Lake and River.
 You can read more about Tonle Sap and the village along the lake in Angkor Wat, Part 2.

 We had the great pleasure of enjoying a sunset cruise in Kampot, a highlight of our trip.
 Watching the fishermen prepare their boats for their night’s work was fascinating.
 After our relaxing river cruise, we enjoyed Cambodian fish amok for dinner.
 What a superb meal!
 So, that meal was the inspiration for presenting this Cambodian amok recipe to you.

 Serve Cambodian Fish Amok in the traditional way with steamed rice.
+It truly showcases the great flavors of South East Asia.

 And if you ever have the chance of going to Cambodia, jump on it.
-It is cheaper than Thailand and Vietnam.
+It is cheaper than in Thailand and Vietnam.
 And there is way less commercialization.
 Go before that happens.
 The people there would truly appreciate it and you will be blown away by the people, the sights like Angkor Wat and the cuisine of course.

 Some More Dishes to Add a Little Spice to Your Life